arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The GPIO is now set as an output, thus it can now be controlled by setting its state.

-To set the pin High, you need to set using the value `1`, or `0` to set the pin Low.
+To set the pin High, you need to assign the value `1`, or `0` to set the pin Low.
 The command will require the `value` at the end to ensure the pin's state is controlled.

 ```
 echo 1 >/sys/class/gpio/gpio163/value